Last updated: 2026-04-20

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-Eleventh generation (E170, E180)
+2014: Eleventh generation (E170, E180) Launch

 Should You Buy the 2019 Toyota Corolla?

-The 2019 Toyota Corolla scores 77/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 77/100, the 2019 Toyota Corolla lands in "Good" territory — acceptable, but not class-leading.
 2019 is the last model year of the Eleventh generation (E170, E180).

 Compared to the 2020 Toyota Corolla, which scored 3 points lower.
 See also the 2018 Toyota Corolla for an earlier comparison.